 How to Get Filthy Rich in Rising Asia is one of the most delightful and original books I’ve read in recent memory.
 Cleverly presented as a self-help book, author Mohsin Hamid lays out each chapter as a step to becoming filthy rich in an unnamed Asian country.
 The second-person narrative immediately drawns you into the story, but when step three: Don’t Fall in Love, proves impossible to adhere to, you may find yourself asking, as Hamid does:

 “Is getting filthy rich still your goal above all goals, your be-all and end-all, the mist-shrouded high-altitude spawning pond to your inner salmon?”

 Crazy Rich Asians by Kevin Kwan is indeed a book about crazy rich Asians.
-Chinese American Rachel Chu, has no idea her low-key boyfriend of two years, Nick Young is one of Asia’s wealthiest and most eligible bachelors when she agrees to accompany him home to Singapore for the summer.
+Chinese American Rachel Chu, has no idea her low-key boyfriend of two years, Nick Young is one of

 Once in Singapore, hilarious stories of excess, evil bridesmaids, scheming mothers, couture catfights and the most over-the-top wedding imaginable ensue.
 This book is crazy fun reading and delivers all the glamour of the Jackie Collin’s novels I devoured off my mom’s bookshelf as a teen.
 But it's not all superficial fluff inside this gold cover: Crazy Rich Asians is also a reflection on family, tradition, and the things in life worth fighting for.
 If that doesn't appeal to you, the mouth-watering descriptions of Singapore street food ought to.
 It's not always about the money.